RoanH/NotPetya/Notes/log.md

 - `FUN_1000835e` - contains a killswitch
 - `FUN_10008d5a` - `destroy_boot` rip everyone
 - `FUN_10001038` - could be revisited as we now have more information
+- `possible_lock` - seems related to passing around new hosts to infect but no read function has been found yet.
+Also possible that the function itself does this but in that case it is strange for there to be no clear networking related logic.